bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 The most common syntax is to use the **addEventListener** with an anonymous function.
 It combines the two that we looked at before.
-Let\'s take a look at that instead.
+Let&apos;s take a look at that instead.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 381.  (###) ~~~~~~~~~~~~~~~~~~~-->